IsaacDurand/100-days-of-code/log.md

 **Thoughts**: It's exciting to see the different pieces of my app start to come together.

+## Day 15: Wednesday, January 18

+**Today's Progress**: I added a POST route that receives user responses and updates my database accordingly.
+It also sends the user a follow-up SMS thanking them for their response.

+**Thoughts**: It's exciting to see complete exchanges in my database!
+However, there are several questions I still need to address.
+What if the user's response spans multiple text messages?
+How can I be certain that the SMS I receive from a user is really a response to the question I just sent?
+In particular, how can I confirm that the user sent their response after receiving my question?
+Should the "thank you" message be considered part of the exchange?

 ### Resource that may be useful
 * [Twilio conversation](https://www.twilio.com/docs/guides/sms/how-to-create-sms-conversations-in-node-js)
 * [Express/Sequelize example](https://github.com/sequelize/express-example)